 This specification defines AC voltage characteristics at the die pad and device pins.
-The signal that can be observed in a system at the device pin will in general be a distorted version of the signal at the devices pad because of the affect of the devices package impedance and pad input capacitance on the interconnect channel.
-Furthermore it can often be difficult to probe even at the devices package pin because of the PCB breakout pattern further distorting the signal at a distance from the device pad.
+The signal that can be observed in a system at the device pin will is in general be a distorted version of the signal at the devices pad because of the affect of the devices package impedance and pad input capacitance on the interconnect channel.
+Furthermore it can often be difficult to probe even at the devices package pin because of the PCB breakout pattern further distorting the signal that is observed.
+Device and system designers must compensate for the effects of observing the signal at a distance from the device pad.